 An effective vaccine, ECF-ITM, currently exists for the disease but it has a number of important drawbacks that affect its use in the field.
 This project will trial the use of novel formulations as a replacement for the ECF-ITM vaccine diluent.
 Success in the project will deliver important ECF-ITM vaccine product enhancements, notably vaccine stability.
 This will afford far greater mobility and flexibility to ECF vaccinators resulting in many more cattle being able to be effectively immunised.

 A programme led by the Chinese Harbin Veterinary Research Institute.
 Contagious Bovine Pleuropneumonia is a disease of cattle that continues to afflict substantial losses in Africa, but which has been eradicated in many other parts of the world.
 In China the disease was eradicated following the use of the BEN-1 vaccine.
 Under this programme the Chinese developed BEN-1 vaccine is being evaluated for safety and efficacy in African conditions.

-A two phase programme of work addressing the lack of disease control tools available to small-scale livestock producers in sub-Saharan Africa.
-Animal African Trypanosomosis is a parasitic disease that is often fatal to cows, sheep and goats in Africa – causing serious economic losses in African livestock.
+This is a three-phase programme of work addressing the lack of disease control tools available to small-scale livestock producers in sub-Saharan Africa.
+Animal African Trypanosomosis is a parasitic disease that is often fatal to cattle, sheep and goats in Africa, causing serious economic losses in livestock.